 Metadata for series are extremely important.
 Series information, while you assume would be helpful to be in the title and/or subtitle fields, is actually quite confusing to our customers.
 Having series information in multiple locations on a product page is often distracting to our customer and often times they are unable to tell the title order of a series.
 Kobo encourages that series information only be included in the “Series Name” and “Volume Number” text fields.
 This will minimizes customer confusion and also allow for all the titles in a series to be linked together on our website.
 Remember, if a person unfamiliar with your series is unable to identify the first book, your metadata is too complicated.

 As mentioned in the BIC Statement on Best Practice for Subtitle Field in Metadata Feeds, metadata fields are not places to include your tag words.
 Tag words such as Contemporary Romance, Bestseller, Thriller, or Small-town Romance should not be included in your title, subtitle or series fields.
+Text listed in the Title and Subtitle fields should match the text present on the cover image (Series information should however be listed in the respective Series Name and Volume Number fields).
 The use of these extraneous words in your metadata lead to confusion and corruption of metadata standards.
 We respectfully request that you ensure your catalog of titles do not include such details so that the Kobo catalog can offer the purest experience to our customers.